abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 <img src="/assets/cadifra-packages.png" alt="Cadifra Packages" width="700"/>

-Usage of the code of the `Canvas` package confirms again that using small modules works fine for our use case.
+Usage of the code of the `Canvas` package confirms again that using small C++ modules works fine for our use case.

 The C++ modules of the `Canvas` package with their dependencies look like this: